sdwheeler/seanonit/content/blog/posts/2014-11-06-throwback-thursday-windows-batch-scripting/index.md

 ---
-title: Throwback Thursday – Windows Command Shell (Batch) scripting
+title: Throwback Thursday - Windows Command Shell (Batch) scripting
 date: 2014-11-06T05:30:00
 draft: false
+showReadTime: false
+categories:
+  - Windows Command Shell
+  - Throwback Thursday
+tags:
+  - cmd.exe
+  - batch files
+abstract: >
+  Some advanced techniques for handling paramters, parsing results, and creating subroutines (functions) in Windows Command Shell batch files.
 ---
+> This article was originally posted to my old [WordPress blog][wp].
+The content is still relevant
+> but some details may have changed.

 This Thursday I am returning to my scripting roots (if you don't count [VAX DCL][01]) to talk about Windows Command Shell scripts.
 With nice powerful scripting options like PowerShell why does anyone bother with "DOS Batch" scripts anymore?